Central Virginia

 • 00:24:38

-So Pat did provide those numbers for different scenarios of investment on Monday to the city council.
+So PAT did provide those numbers for different scenarios of investment on Monday night to the city council.

 • 00:24:47

-That includes what Pat is looking at for fiscal year 27 and beyond.
+That includes what PAT is listed as a national or fiscal year 27 and beyond.

 • 00:24:52